 …Quality Content Means it’s Creative

 Content doesn’t have to just be words on a page.
-Content can be presented in many forms, including infographics, case studies, video, FAQs (frequently asked questions), blog posts, ebooks and whitepapers.
+Content can be presented in many forms, including infographics, case studies, videos, FAQs (frequently asked questions), blog posts, ebooks, and whitepapers.

 Why is Quality Content Important?

-Quality content In fact, search engines like Google and Bing have stepped up their efforts to discourage spam and sketchy SEO practices, and at the same time, have been placing a higher value on quality content.
-So now, if someone types in a search request for “plastic surgery in Atlanta,” Google will not only seek out sites that fulfill that request, it will also search for highly-visited websites with quality content.
-Once a search engine finds a particular website and determines its content is good-quality, that site will move up on the search engine’s results page.
+Search engines like Google and Bing have stepped up their efforts to discourage spam and sketchy SEO practices, and at the same time, have been placing a higher value on quality content.
+So now, if someone types in a search request for “plastic surgery in Atlanta,” Google will not only seek out sites that fulfill that request, but it will also search for highly-visited websites with quality content.
+Once a search engine finds a particular website and determines its content is good quality, that site will move up on the search engine’s results page.

 But that’s not the only reason to have good content.
 As an online marketer, ultimately you’re not just trying to attract Google robots, but to please consumers.
 When your website offers truly useful information that your target market needs and wants, the public will see you as a service-oriented, reliable and trustworthy company.
 If consumers find your site helpful, they’re going to return.
 Chances are, they will also link your content to their own websites or share your content with friends on social media, which will boost your search engine ranking even higher.